 Our Enviromakers initiative is a collaborative effort between Print Your Mind 3D, post secondary institutions, k-12 schools, and other members of the 3D printing industry to use additive manufacturing technology to develop solutions to real world problems to benefit people and the planet.

-A portion of all sales from Print Your Mind 3D is directly contributed to funding these initiatives around education, innovation, and sustainability.
+A portion of all sales from Print Your Mind 3D is directly contributed to funding these initiatives around innovation, education, and medicine.

 Calgary Hand-a-thon (March 2016)